Diamilex Alexander

-Diamilex Lucía Alexander González (born 1987) is a Venezuelan model and beauty pageant titleholder who was titled Miss Supranational Venezuela 2012.
+Diamilex Lucía Alexander González (born May 26, 1986) is a Venezuelan model and beauty pageant titleholder who was titled Miss Supranational Venezuela 2012.
 Alexander represented Venezuela in Miss Supranational 2012.

 Life and career

 Early life

 Alexander was born in Maracaibo, Zulia.
 Diamilex has worked as a professional model for several years.
 She began her journey in beauty pageants at the age of 14.

-In 2007 he participated in the French dramatic comedy film, 99 francs, directed by Jan Kounen.
+In 2007, she participated in the French dramatic comedy film, 99 francs, directed by Jan Kounen.

 Pageantry

 At the beginning Diamilex obtained the title of Miss Bikini Venezuela 2008, to later participate and obtain the title of Miss World Model Bikini International 2008, in Malta.

 In 2009, Alexander participated in the nineteenth edition of Miss Italia nel Mondo representing the French island of the Caribbean, Guadeloupe, managing to classify in the group of 15 semifinalists.
 Later on, she would become the president of Miss Italia Nel Mondo for Venezuela.